prjseal/Umbraco-v8-Beta/README.md

-# Umbraco v8 Beta Site
+# Umbraco v8 Alpha/Beta Site

 ## What is this?